nih-cfde/cfde-deriva/README-dashboard-query.md

 catalogs to retrieve statistics about specific prepared sets of C2M2 content.

+### Method to list projects and sub-project counts

+To enable incremental, hierarchical drill-down of the project hierarchy, the `DashboardQueryHelper.list_projects()` method supports several query modes which return basic information from the C2M2 `project` table:

+1. `list_projects()` by default lists all known projects
+2. `list_projects(use_root_projects=True)` lists only top-level projects (aka DCCs)
+3. `list_projects(parent_project_RID=rid)` lists children of a given parent project

+In all cases, an iterable of project-specific records is returned with the following per-record information:

+- `RID`: the surrogate key for this project in the C2M2 catalog instance
+- `num_subprojects`: a count of the number of known sub-projects

+Additionally, the following C2M2 `project` table columns are also returned per record:

+- `id_namespace`
+- `local_id`
+- `name`
+- `abbreviation`
+- `description`

 ## StatsQuery

 The `StatsQuery` class encapsulates an interface to build